leozzmc/Testing/README.md

-# OpenPechaTesting
+# Testing
-For testing tools of OpenPecha Project
+For testing scripts.